 At vzaar, we always aim to use our video platform expertise to provide functionality that is powerful, but simple to use.
 Our approach is based around Categories, Tags, Playlists and Search.
 Categories are the core feature.
 Subscribers to the vzaar platform can use Categories to organise their content, rather like folders and sub-folders.
 They are the primary taxonomy in vzaar and the most powerful method of organisation.

-Typically, publishers organise their libraries by publication and date; eLearning organisations by faculty and course.
+Typically, publishers organise their libraries by publication and date; while eLearning organisations do so by topic and course.
 One of our clients uses six levels of categorisation and you can often learn a lot about how companies operate from their category structure.
-Categories are the principal unit of organisation of your video library and Playlists can be created which pull videos from Categories automatically — if a video is added to a Category then the Playlist is updated automatically!
+Categories are the principal unit of organisation.
+Playlists can be created which pull videos from Categories automatically — if a video is added to a Category then the Playlist is updated automatically!